UBC-MDS/DSCI_562_regr-2/README.md

 Approaches when faced with special conditions in regression, and consequences of ignoring these conditions.

-Check out the [About](about.md) page for a description of the course.

 __2018/2019 Instructor__: [Vincenzo Coia](https://vincenzocoia.github.io)

 ## Course Learning Objectives